 This week, I quit my last ongoing volunteer committment and I feel so much lighter.

 Volunteering is encouraged in our society, but I seem to lack the personality trait that makes for a happy volunteer.
 I’ve also noticed that when you give your time away, people don’t value it.
 I guess it’s human nature not to value things you get for free.
 Realizing that made my decision to quit volunteering a lot easier.

 I especially don’t like groups who use social pressure and guilt to squeeze more work out of people.
 I resent that kind of manipulation, especially when the group is disorganized and wouldn’t need to ask so much from its volunteers if it were run more efficiently.

 These days, I’m much more aware that saying “yes” to something necessarily means saying “no” to a lot of other things (for more thoughts on this, check out Scott Young’s post here).
 I now reflexively say, “Let me think about that” when I’m asked to do something.
 This is a big improvement from my old people-pleasing ways.
-I now ask “Would I rather do this or that?’ to force myself to consider what I’ll give up if I say “yes” to something.
-Even something as seemingly small as, say, two hours volunteering at the library means giving up two hours of music practice, spending time with my family, writing, working out, loafing, reading or whatever else I might rather do.
+I now ask “Would I rather do this or that?’ to consider what I’ll give up if I say “yes” to something.
+Even something as seemingly small as two hours volunteering at the library means giving up two hours of music practice, spending time with my family, writing, working out, loafing, reading or whatever else I might rather do.
 Explicitly asking myself how I want to spend my time forces me to make a real choice instead of saying “yes” by default.